 Configuring SASL authentication

-This document will guide you through configuring SASL authentication for an IRC network, using the freenode network as an example.
+This document will guide you through configuring SASL authentication for an IRC network, using the Libera Chat network as an example.

 - Let's start by adding the network to the Server List.
 Open the Server List dialog window by pressing the F2 key or by clicking in the application menu:

 - If you already have an entry for Libera Chat in the Server List, select it now and then click the step 5 (or step 4 if you're interested in learning about SSL secure transport settings for a network's servers, which complement SASL authentication).
 Alternatively, click the button in the upper-right of the window to open the New Network dialog window: